spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 >[The persistence component in the standard schema library (SpatialOS documentation](https://docs.improbable.io/reference/latest/shared/schema/standard-schema-library#persistence-optional)

 ### Project name
 Your project name is a unique identifier for your game project as a deployment.
 It’s generated for you when you sign up for SpatialOS.
-It’s usually something like beta_someword_anotherword_000.
+It’s usually something like `beta_someword_anotherword_000`.
 You must specify this name when you run a [cloud deployment](#deployment).
 Note that your project name is (usually) not the same as the name of the directory your project is in.

 ### Project definition file
-This is a `spatialos.json` file which lives in your project’s root directory.
+This is a `spatialos.json` file which lives in your project's spatial directory.
 It lists the SpatialOS [project name](#project-name) assigned to you by Improbable when you sign up as well as the version of [SpatialOS SDK](#spatialos-sdk) your project uses.

 >Related